 Let’s look at a failed chilled water valve on an air handling unit as an example of how AFDD can be utilized.
 Imagine a chilled water control valve serving an air handling unit fails open and is unable to close.
 In the past, this would result in a lower supply air temperature.
 Downstream, variable-air-volume boxes will notice the low supply air temperature when spaces cool and open their heating valves to reheat the air and maintain space temperature at setpoint.
 No alarms.
 No complaints.
 Without an observant operator, this fault may go undetected for months and cost the building owner thousands of dollars in utility bills.
 With AFDD, this fault can be quickly identified and addressed.
 An AFDD alarm specific to this example could monitor the chilled water valve command, the mixed air temperature and supply air temperature.
 When the condition occurs, the BAS would flag that the control valve is commanded closed, but the supply air temperature remains lower than the mixed air temperature.
 The AFDD would notify the operator with a descriptive narrative of the fault and a list of possible diagnostics which would include investigating the chilled water valve operation.
 What would once remain a hidden and costly issue for months can now be identified within minutes.

-ASHRAE Guideline 36 “High Performance Sequences of Operation for HVAC Systems” is still a new publication, and it is currently only providing information related to variable air volume systems, although a set of the high-performance sequences of operations for hydronic and other HVAC systems is still a work in progress.
+ASHRAE Guideline 36 “High Performance Sequences of Operation for HVAC Systems” will always be a work in progress, and is intended to be continuously updated as new technologies and systems are developed.
 While this publication is only a guideline and not yet required for code compliance, the possibilities of how this guideline may be used are endless.
 Building certification committees and campus standards may soon start realizing the benefits of a standardized building automation system and requiring that the guideline be followed.
 This new guideline can also aid design engineers who understand the importance of a well-developed HVAC control system but are unable to fully vet and review their design due to tight project schedules.
 With Guideline 36, an engineer can confidently specify that the ATC contractor must meet the guideline’s requirements and know that the system will be installed and commissioned following the best industry standards.
 As Guideline 36 began because of questions, the procurement of it also raises more.
 Will ATC contractors need some sort of ASHRAE Guideline 36 credential to prove they can meet the guideline requirements?
 Will AFDD be required in projects moving forward regardless of Guideline 36?
 What are the long-term cost benefits of implementing these high-performance sequences of operations versus not?
 These are questions that should be asked, and I encourage everyone to think deeply about what’s in store the future of HVAC controls.

 About the Author: